segmentio/segment-docs/src/unified-profiles/index.md

 > info "Public Beta"
 > Unified Profiles in Flex is currently available as a limited Public Beta product and the information contained in this document is subject to change.
 This means that some features are not yet implemented and others may be changed before the product is declared as Generally Available.
 Public Beta products are not covered by a Twilio SLA.

 Users without an existing Segment workspace can configure a [Segment for Flex](#configure-a-segment-for-flex-workspace) workspace, which provides limited access to Segment.
-Users with an existing Segment workspace can use a Unify space to [connect their existing workspace to Flex](#connect-an-existing-workspace).
+Users with an existing Segment workspace can [connect their existing workspace to Flex](#connect-an-existing-workspace).

 ## Create a Segment for Flex workspace